gvwilson/thirdbit/src/fiction/iffy/index.md

 as if they had wandered into the wrong party and weren't quite sure if it would be polite to leave.

-Benício paused for a moment before a hand-painted picture of Saint Yanina hanging by the cots to say a brief prayer under his breath, then shrugged off his pack and unzipped his coat.
+Ignacio paused for a moment before a hand-painted picture of Saint Yanina hanging by the cots to say a brief prayer under his breath, then shrugged off his pack and unzipped his coat.